 Regular rotation should be part of your maintenance plan.
 But what exactly are the benefits?

 If you have any more questions about tire rotation patterns or other tire care concerns, contact us today.
 Our certified technicians can help answer your questions and address any issues that arise.
-You can also check out our service tips and tricks to be better prepared out on Fort Payne roads!
+You can also check out our service tips and tricks–like how to fix a car dent or scratch–to be better prepared out on Fort Payne roads!